pombredanne/bitbucket.org-ericvsmith-toposort/README.txt

     [{3, 5, 7}, {8, 11}, {2, 10}, {9}]

-And the answer is: process 3, 5, and 7 (in any order); then process 8 and 11; then process 2, and 10; then process 9.
+And the answer is: process 3, 5, and 7 (in any order); then process 8 and 11; then process 2 and 10; then process 9.
 Note that 3, 5, and 7
 are returned first because they do not depend on anything.
-They are then removed from consideration, and then 8 and 11 don't depend on anything remaining, etc.
+They are then removed from consideration, and then 8 and 11 don't depend on anything remaining.
+This process continues until all nodes are returned, or a circular dependency is detected.

 Circular dependencies
 =====================